/sportsinfo/media/media_files/2025/05/10/WX84ED86IHr9gwPq4vuB.jpg)

 India's Likely XI vs England Photograph: (X)

 The Indian cricket team will be getting ready for the five-match Test tour of England starting on 20th June 2025.
-This could potentially be the first tour without Rohit Sharma and Virat Kohli wearing the Test whites.
-Rohit Sharma has already retired from the longest format of the game, while Virat Kohli, as per reports, is set to call time on his Test career.
+This will be India's first Test tour without Rohit Sharma, R Ashwin, and Virat Kohli in over a decade.
+Rohit and Virat recently announced their retirement from the longest format of the game, while Ashwin decided to hang up his boots during the Border-Gavaskar Trophy in Australia.

-As per reports, Shubman Gill is the front-runner to be the new Test captain.
-The Board of Control for Cricket in India (BCCI) is keen on Gill as the Test captain.
+The Board of Control for Cricket in India (BCCI) has announced Shubman Gill as the new Test captain.
 Jasprit Bumrah was initially thought to be the favourite for full-time Test captaincy.
 The 31-year-old’s latest fitness concerns have made Gill the front runner for the top job.

-Here is the likely Indian XI for the Test series in England
+Here is the likely Indian XI for the first Test against England

 Solid opening batters – Sai Sudharsan and Yashasvi Jaiswal